Peter Penry-Jones

-Peter David Penry Jones (20 May 1938 – 11 March 2009) was a Welsh actor, born in Cardiff.
+Peter David Penry-Jones (20 May 1938 – 11 March 2009) was a British actor.
+He was born in Cardiff and died in Anglesey.

 Career

-Jones's television credits include: Colditz, The Professionals, To the Manor Born “Connections in High Places”, Bergerac, Howards' Way, Kavanagh QC and Midsomer Murders “The Electric Vendetta” He also worked with Laurence Olivier at the National Theatre.
+Penry-Jones's television credits include: Colditz, The Professionals, To the Manor Born ("Connections in High Places"), Bergerac, Howards' Way, Kavanagh QC and Midsomer Murders ("The Electric Vendetta").
+He worked with Laurence Olivier at the National Theatre.

 Personal life

-The son of the Rev. David Penry Jones, a Presbyterian minister in South Wales, in September 1967 in Westminster Jones married the actress Angela Thorne, and they had two sons, actors Laurence and Rupert.
+The son of the Rev. David Penry-Jones, a Presbyterian minister in South Wales, in September 1967 in Westminster Penry-Jones married actress Angela Thorne, and they had two sons, actors Laurence and Rupert.

-Jones died of bowel cancer in 2009.
+Penry-Jones died of bowel cancer in 2009, aged 70, in Anglesey.